WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 Note that further below instead of accessing local `node_modules` bin manually to call `webpack`, we will use [`npx`](https://github.com/npm/npx) (and later we will introduce *npm scripts*).

-Inspect `public/assets` directory, it contains stuff now.
+Inspect `public/assets` directory, it contains the stuff that was just built.

 Open `index.html` directly in the browser from filesystem.
+JavaScript should be running and you should see *Hello JS* greeting in HTML.
+Ignore `404`s in browser's console for other JS and CSS files for now.

 Notice, that entry point __key names__ dictate what will be the outputted __filename__ in `./public/assets`.
 That is, you can change key name and real file name to whatever, i.e.,